 Institute Trails are Open Every Day from Dawn to Dusk.

 Here at Pierce Cedar Creek Institute, we value the role we play in our community, and we are committed to doing our part to prevent the spread of the coronavirus, which results in COVID-19.
 We are also committed to keeping our community updated.
 Many thanks to each of you for your help in mitigating this serious health risk and helping us get back to business as usual.

 Michelle Skedgell, Executive Director

 Inspiring Appreciation and Stewardship of our Environment

 Welcome to Pierce Cedar Creek Institute

-The Institute offers environmental education and sustainable land management programs to the community, edifying environmental stewards by communicating the core values of land conservancy, environmental responsibility and the pursuit of knowledge; provides undergraduate research grants and research partnerships with a consortium of area colleges and universities; and features nine miles of hiking trails open to the public, free of charge, from dawn to dusk year-round.
+The Institute offers environmental education and sustainable land management programs to the community, instructing environmental stewards by communicating the core values of land conservancy, environmental responsibility and the pursuit of knowledge; provides undergraduate research grants and research partnerships with a consortium of area colleges and universities; and features over nine miles of hiking trails open to the public, free of charge, from dawn to dusk year-round.